32 Recession-Proof Jobs To Thrive in Any Economy

 You will need a master’s degree in library science to be a competitive candidate for jobs in this field.

-18. Funeral Workers
+17. Funeral Workers

 Working in the evenings and on weekends is often required.
 It’s best to have a flexible schedule.

-19. Public Transit Workers
+18. Public Transit Workers

-Operating a mass transit vehicle lets you keep the local economy moving as you transport passengers to work, school and more.
-Public transit workers have one of the most stable recession-proof jobs.
+Operating a mass transit vehicle lets you keep the local economy moving as you transport passengers to work, school, and more.
+Public transit workers have one of the most stable, recession-proof jobs.

 Most positions require earning a commercial driver’s license (CDL).
 You might even have to complete on-the-job training.

-20. Firefighters, Fire Inspectors and Investigators
+19. Firefighters, Fire Inspectors, and Investigators

 image of firefighter uniform